maunium/synapse-http-antispam/README.md

 pip install synapse-http-antispam@git+https://github.com/maunium/synapse-http-antispam.git
 ```

-## Configuration
+## Configuration reference
 The exact callbacks to enable depend on what you want to do with antispam.
+Most users should not read these docs and should instead refer to the docs
-For example, if you want to block invites using [Meowlnir] or [Draupnir],
+of whatever antispam server they have.
+For example, if you want to block
-refer to their docs on how to configure the module.
+invites, refer to the [Meowlnir] or [Draupnir] docs.

-If you just want to find out all available options, continue reading here.
+If you want to write your own antispam server or just want to find out all
+available options, continue reading here.

 [Meowlnir]: https://github.com/maunium/meowlnir#blocking-invites
 [Draupnir]: https://the-draupnir-project.github.io/draupnir-documentation/bot/synapse-http-antispam